uos/rmagine_docs/docs/library/math.md

-# Math
+# Rmagine - Math-Library

+Rmagine provides it's own thin math library.
+It's located in `rmagine::core` target.
+We decided to do so after having problems with Eigen in CUDA code (corrupt memory after using math functions).
+This thin math library was specifically designed to enable the sharing of functions between CPU and GPU code, and it has been tested to ensure consistent results for both CUDA and CPU implementations.
-The following descriptions are made reading the Code located in `rmagine/math/types.h`.
+The following descriptions are made reading the code located in `rmagine/math/types.h`.
 So it is recommended to open the file alongside.

 ## Points and Translations

-A floating coordinate can represent different things such as a point, a vector or the translational part of a transformation.
+A floating-point coordinate can represent different things such as a point, a vector or the translational part of a transformation.
 For all of them, we provide the same data structure: `Vector`.

-- `Vector2`: x,y all fp32
+- `rm::Vector2`: x,y all fp32
-- `Vector3`: x,y,z all fp32
+- `rm::Vector3`: x,y,z all fp32

 Aliases:
-- `Vector` = `Vector3`;
+- `rm::Vector` = `rm::Vector3`;
-- `Point` = `Vector3`;
+- `rm::Point` = `rm::Vector3`;
-- `Vertex` = `Vector3`;
+- `rm::Vertex` = `rm::Vector3`;

-We also implemented commonly used functions `Vector`.
-Example Usage:
+We also implemented commonly used functions `Vector`:

 ```cpp
 #include <rmagine/math/types.h>